European and International Business, Competition, and Regulatory Law

 For admittance to the master’s program applicants need to fulfill the following admission requirements:

-Applicants must have successfully completed a degree course in law at a German or non-German university.
+Applicants must have successfully completed a degree course, preferably in law, at a German or non-German university.

 Further information about admission requirements can be found on the website of the program.